IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 This was output by the Intent Packager and lets you know where it has placed the built Module.

-# Summary
+## Summary

-Congratulations, you have created your first Intent Architect Module!
+Congratulations, you have created an Intent Architect Module!

 ## Next Steps